IrynaHorova/Project-Amsterdam/README.md

 - [Asking Questions](#asking-questions)

 ## Project Description
-In this project you will present an analysis of a topic of your choosing related to the city of Amsterdam.
+In this project we aim to answer the following questions:

-The topics are:
+* Impact of festivals on surrounding area economy and at which point of a festival size the impact becomes significant

-* Transportation
+The topics we would like to cover:
-* Urban environment
+* Shops sales
-* Population
+* Transport traffic
-* Administration
+* Hotel occupancy
-* Economics & business
+* Aurport passenger traffic

 In this project you will work in **teams**.
 Your team must come to an agreement with the other teams so that each of you work on a different topic.